Vitamin B9 (Folate): Essential Nutrient for Cellular and Overall Health

 How Vitamin B9 (Folate) Works in the Body

-DNA and Cell Health:
+DNA and Cell Health

-Red Blood Cell Formation and Anemia Prevention:
+Red Blood Cell Formation

-Signs of Deficiency:
+Signs of Low Folate Intake

 -

-Pale skin or a glossy tongue
+Pale complexion or glossy tongue

 -